canonical/charmed-oai-ran/docs/tutorials/getting_started.md

 :align: center
 ```

+### Create a Device Group

-Navigate to the Device Groups page and create a new device group with the following attributes:
+Navigate to the `Device groups` tab and create a device group with the following attributes:

 - Name: `device-group`
 - Network Slice: `default`
 - Subscriber IP pool: `172.250.1.0/16`